92 percent of Guilford professors hold a terminal degree in their field of expertise.

 You can take classes during the day and/or evening.
 The evening schedule is set up so you can be enrolled full time while attending as few as two nights a week: Monday and Wednesday or Tuesday and Thursday.

-We have 10 majors that are part of our evening degree program.
-All requirements for the major and general education requirements can be completed as part of the evening course schedule for the following majors: Accounting, African and African-American Studies, Business Administration, Community and Justice Studies, Computing Technology and Information Systems, Criminal Justice, Forensic Accounting, Forensic Biology, History and Cyber and Network Security.
-Education Studies classes can be completed during the evening, with the exception of the required semester of student teaching.
+All requirements can be completed as part of the evening course schedule for the following majors: Accounting, African and African-American Studies, Business Administration, Community and Justice Studies, Computing Technology and Information Systems, Criminal Justice, Forensic Biology, and Cyber and Network Security.

 Our welcoming and fair transfer policy accepts an unlimited number of transfer credits from regionally accredited four-year schools and universities and up to 64 credits from regionally accredited two-year community colleges and technical colleges.
 We also accept up to 16 credits for military service and up to 16 credits for College Level Examination Program (CLEP) tests.